A Skill Sprint with Rob T. Lee

-Start the Course on LinkedIn LearningIf you do even week one of this course, you will have done more in a few days than most people at your company will do on AI governance all year.
 That is not a pep talk.
-I have watched Fortune 500s spend eighteen months in working groups on less than what is in this packet.
+I have watched Fortune 500s spend eighteen months in working groups on less than what is in this sprint.

-Each module includes a short video lesson and a one-page PDF worksheet you can bring to your security team.
+The sprint moves fast.
+Each micro-lesson pairs a short video with a one-page worksheet you can bring straight to your security team.

 Three questions to determine if you are the person who will carry this forward.

-Map your weekly tasks and walk out with a ranked list of three to five places where AI saves your team real hours.
+Map your weekly tasks into a ranked list of three to five places where AI saves your team real hours.

 Cold requests get rejected.
-This module helps you find one person on the security team who has said yes recently.
+Find one person on the security team who has said yes recently.

-What does security need to see?
-What are the auto-disqualifiers?
-What is the fastest path to approval?
+What does security need to see, what are the auto-disqualifiers, and what is the fastest path to approval?

+Green, yellow, red.
 If everything is red, nothing ships.
-Learn to classify the data your AI tool will actually touch.
+Learn to classify the data your tool touches.

 Take one use case from your ranked list and run it through a complete risk review.

 The sandbox is not the goal.
 It is the proving ground.
-This module shows you how to get there.
+Learn how to get there.

 One page, five sections.
 Security reads one-pagers.
 They do not read slide decks.